theonjs/theon/README.md

 A lightweight, declarative and [featured](#features) JavaScript library which helps you to create domain-specific, extensible, expressive and fluent programmatic bindings to any HTTP layer (e.g: API clients, SDKs...).

-`theon` was mainly designed to simplify and minimize the boilerplate process when writting API clients for HTTP services.
-Just write one API.
+`theon` was mainly designed to provide a convenient abstraction and bindings between remote HTTP interfaces and programmatic layer.
+It assist you to simplify and minimize the boilerplate process when writting API clients, taking one core idea: just declare one API.
 Run it everywhere.

-To get started, you can take a look to [usage instructions](#usage), [examples](https://github.com/h2non/theon/tree/master/examples) and [API](#api) docs.
+To get started, you can take a look to [usage instructions](#usage), [examples](https://github.com/h2non/theon/tree/master/examples), [midleware layer](#middleware), supported [HTTP agents](#http-agent-adapters) and [API](#api) docs.

 **Still beta**.